harrisoncramer/gitlab.nvim/README.md

 # gitlab.nvim

-NOTE: THIS PROJECT IS NOT READY FOR PUBLIC CONSUMPTION AND IS STILL UNDER DEVELOPMENT.

 This Neovim plugin is designed to make it easy to review Gitlab MRs from within the editor.
 This means you can do things like:

 - Create, edit, and delete comments on an MR